Idandistel/ITPS/README.md

 # ITPS

-gmsh_final reads data from geom_datafile and makes the meshing mech_analasys is an abaqus scripting file for running a single simulation mech_therm analasys runs the script from pythin
+for the scripts to run one have to install both easyPBC and micromechanics plug ins first files explanation: gmsh_final reads data from geom_datafile and makes the meshing mech_analasys is an abaqus scripting file for running a single simulation mech_therm analasys runs the script from pythin